-David C. Johnson Independence Hall houses 225 students on 4 floors.
+David C. Johnson Independence Hall houses 225 students on four floors.
 Each floor has three wings, and are co-ed either by alternating rooms or wings.
-Each wing has its own lounge fronted by a balcony, and kitchen area.
+Each wing has its own lounge fronted by a balcony and kitchen area.
 Indy also has a large main lounge area with a plasma TV, ping pong, and pool tables.

 The small lounges on each floor provide an intimate gathering spot for floormates.

 The lobby is designed for recreation and socializing.
 Ping pong, pool, and TV provide recreation opportunities, while the comfy furniture invites you to sit a while and enjoy the artwork hanging throughout the lobby.

 The kitchens on the A and C wings have a refrigerator and sink.
 On the B wings, there is also a stove for the hall students to use.
 There are four handicapped accessible rooms on the first floor of the south unit.